Texas Pharmacy Technician Requirements and Training Programs

 Transfers

 Pharmacy technicians licensed in another state cannot transfer their licenses to Texas.
 An out-of-state technician must apply for certification from the Pharmacy Technician Certification Board (PTCB).
-Once the individual passes the PTCE exam and meet all other requirements for certification, he/she can then register with the Texas Board of Pharmacy.
+Once the individual passes the PTCE exam and meets all other requirements for certification, he/she can register with the Texas Board of Pharmacy.

 Texas State Board of Pharmacy